 In order to meet our regulatory responsibilities, Open Awards is required to share certain information relating to the imposition of sanctions with other Awarding Organisations and Regulators.
 This may impact upon your ability to deliver qualifications with other Awarding Organisations.

-Sanctions Policy This document outlines issues of non-compliance that could result in a sanction and the actions we can take to enforce the terms of the Provider Agreement. to officion the terms of the Fredhalf Agreement.
+Sanctions Policy This document outlines issues of non-compliance the could result in a sanction and the actions we can take to enforce the terms of the Provider Agreement. -- --

 Provider Withdrawal/ Closure